vdbrink/vdbrink.github.io/homeassistant/homeassistant_hacs_afvalbeheer.md

 <img src="images_afvalbeheer/days_countdown.png" alt="Days countdown" width="400px">

 The dashboard card code with auto-entities.
+These values are sorted by the state value.

 ```yaml
 {% raw %}